 A few years ago we decided to renovate our kitchen.
 So, one day we cleared out the space and started painting.

 In the evening, we were busy finishing up the walls when all of a sudden Toby barked.
 We didn’t pay attention because, like any dog, he sometimes barks for no apparent reason.

 After about a few minutes he barked again, and then again.
 We came into the living room to check on him.
-He was just sitting in the middle of all the kitchen staff we brought into the living room.
+He was just sitting in the middle of all the kitchen stuff we brought into the living room.
 We thought he was just bored and went back to painting.